-The settings in this file determine a number of important behaviors of Cerify.
+The properties which can be configured through this tool determine a number of important behaviors of Cerify.
 The default settings will work for most customers, but there are some workflow scenarios and video server models where modifications will be necessary.
 The following list gives examples of a few of areas that can be configured: